 Per Massachusetts state law, Sage Cannabis cultivates all of the marijuana products offered at the dispensary in-house, from seed to sale.
 The company’s grow facility is located in Milford, about 35 miles southwest of Cambridge.
 About 50 employees currently work in the 30,000-square-foot facility that produces cannabis in all of its various forms.

 A Vibrant Variety

-Patients interested in flower, pre-rolled joints, or oils and extracts can find everything they need at the Sage dispensary.
+Cardholders interested in flower, pre-rolled joints, or oils and extracts can find everything they need at the Sage dispensary.
 The company currently lists 20 different varieties of flower on its website, including the ever-popular hybrid Blue Dream, a sativa known as Cannalope Haze, or a Skywalker Kush indica.
-For patients strictly seeking pain relief without any psychoactive effects, Sage Cannabis also lists several options high in CBD content.
+For cardholders strictly seeking pain relief without any psychoactive effects, Sage Cannabis also lists several options high in CBD content.

 The dispensary’s impressive edible selection is prepared in a restaurant-grade kitchen at the Milford grow facility.
 Honey Stix and Caramels, both in a heavy and light dosage, top the menu.
 Sage also sells drops and brownies from the national brand Zoots, which are cooked in the Milford cultivation center.
 This allows Sage to stay within the law that requires Massachusetts MMJ dispensaries to have full vertical integration with the facility that produces their cannabis.